EuroPython/website/data/pages-content/faq.md

 ## **Q. When can sponsors start signing up?**

 A: The 2023 packages are not finalised yet, but will be similar to what we had in [EuroPython 2022](https://ep2022.europython.eu/sponsor).
-So do take a look to get an idea of the sponsorship options. **Sponsors who sign up early will again receive a 10% discount.**
+So do take a look to get an idea of the sponsorship options.
+We will publish our 2023 offerings soon on our [Sponsor Page](/sponsor.)

+**Sponsors who sign up early will again receive a 10% discount.**

 We are committed to making EuroPython sponsorship accessible to most organisations keen to help the community.
 If you are interested in supporting EuroPython 2023, get in touch with our sponsors team at [sponsoring@europython.eu](sponsoring@europython.eu)